swgpu/SWGPU/README.md

 5. Open a Pull Request

 ## Contributors
-1. Crisxzu - Contribute to the Wiki and typedoc converter.
+1. Crisxzu - Contribute to the Wiki, typedoc converter and Triple Triad demo.
 2. zuda - Contribute to Triple Triad demo.
 3. luciedefraiteur - Contribute to the fog.
 4. thetinyspark - Contribute to the binary space partition.